Partnership with STAPLES Canada for Chromebooks

-The Ottawa Catholic School Board is one of the first school boards in Ontario to allow students to BYOD — Bring Your Own digital Device — to school.
-Over the last ten years, we have made significant investments to ensure our students and staff have access to a variety current technologies.
+Over the last ten years, the Ottawa Catholic School Board (OCSB) has made significant investments to ensure our students and staff have access to a variety current technologies.
 The use of technology to support learning remains a key priority to ensure that students are equipped with the skills to flourish in an increasingly digital world.
 Chromebooks have proven to be versatile, reliable, and affordable digital tool in the classroom.

 As students have engaged more with the technology that is available in their classrooms, many families have expressed interest in purchasing a device for their child to use at school and at home.
 Many parents have reached out, seeking advice about which technology would best support their child’s learning, is reasonably priced, yet durable enough to withstand the wear and tear of daily use as it’s transported back and forth to school each day.